customerio/customerio-android/docs/dev-notes/DEVELOPMENT.md

 ### Publish SDK locally

-This section explains how to can publish the SDK locally to Maven Local.
+This section explains how to publish the SDK locally to Maven Local.
 This could be useful in couple of scenarios:

 * If you want to verify that the SDK binary publishing works without errors locally without actually publishing any versions
 * Testing your changes in one of your wrapper SDKs (ReactNative, Expo or Flutter) with local changes